hadley/adv-r/Introduction.md

 R is still a relatively young language, and the resources to help you understand it are still maturing.
 In my personal journey to understand R, I've found it particularly helpful to refer to resources that describe how other programming languages work.
 I found the following two books particularly helpful:

-* The structure and interpretation of computer programs.
+* [The structure and interpretation of computer programs](http://mitpress.mit.edu/sicp/full-text/book/book.html) by Harold Abelson and Gerald Jay Sussman.

-* P. van Roy and S. Haridi.
-Concepts, Techniques and Models of Computer Programming.
-The MIT Press, 2004.
+* [Concepts, Techniques and Models of Computer Programming](http://amzn.com/0262220695?tag=hadlwick-20) by Peter van Roy and Sef Haridi

 It's also very useful to learn a little about LISP, because many of the ideas in R are adapted from lisp, and there are often good descriptions of the basic ideas, even if the implementation differs somewhat.